top of page

 Search

-Opening Scene from Changelings: Insurrection
+Opening Scene from Changelings Insurgence

 “Cease fire, cease fire.
 No more hostiles.
 Say again, no more hostiles.”

-Beneath armor, a flush of warmth spread across his chest.
-So close and yet . . .
-He stood, his wife’s torn scarf trickling from his fingers.
+Tauran let his wife’s torn scarf trickle from his fingers.
 Every muscle in his face tensed to keep the evidence of disappointment inside.
-Turning to the soldiers who’d formed a cordon behind him, he asked, “What happened?”
+He stood and turned to the soldiers who’d formed a cordon behind him.

 The commando closest flashed a look at the other.